jfinkels/flask-restless/README.md

 * `views.py` - the view class which implements the ReSTful API
 * `manager.py` - the main class which end users will utilize to create ReSTful APIs for their database models
-* `model.py` - the base class to use for models for which ReSTful APIs will be created
 * `search.py` - functions and classes which facilitate searching the database on requests which require a search